 Here are the 2 reads I was talking about.

 My pups come with their AKC Reg.
-Paperwork, a 2 year health guarantee on hips and eyes.Tails are docked.My pups go to my vet between 6 and 7 weeks old for a healthy puppy exam as well as their shots.You get all their records.They also go home with some food I feed.
-Here is a link. as well as a go home puppy kit.
+Paperwork, a 2 year health guarantee on hips and eyes.Tails are docked.My pups go to my vet between 6 and 7 weeks old for a healthy puppy exam as well as their shots.You get all their records.They also go home with some food I feed as well as a go home puppy kit.
 Puppies get litter box trained.Puppies do not go to their homes until they are 8 weeks old.